ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-3-2.md

-Chapter 3: Developing a Meeting Mindset: Utilizing Positive Self-Talk and Visualization
+Utilizing Positive Self-Talk and Visualization
 =======================================================================================

 Developing a meeting mindset involves utilizing positive self-talk and visualization techniques to promote a more positive and productive meeting environment.
 In this chapter, we will explore strategies for developing a meeting mindset through utilizing positive self-talk and visualization.